 A Note About Links To Books

 But you can also find all of these volumes at libraries.
-And with most of us still avoiding leaving the house, using digital library services like Libby to get ebook or audiobook versions on loan is a terrific way to keep reading without breaking the bank.
+Using digital library services like Libby to get ebook or audiobook versions on loan is a terrific way to keep reading without breaking the bank.
 If you need to find a local library, I recommend the WorldCat library finder.

 Okay, without any further ado, let’s get into our Women’s History Month reader’s guide.

 Before laws, culture, and society can change, people have to imagine those changes.
-All too often, it’s the authors (and other artists) who are well ahead of their time in imagining a better world.
-These are authors who helped us imagine a more equitable world and in doing so left their mark on literature and history.
+All too often, it’s the authors (and other artists, musicians, and other creators) who are well ahead of their time in imagining a better world.
+These are authors who helped us imagine a more equitable world and, in doing so, left their mark on literature and history.

 Susan B. Anthony